Top 50 Best Al Pacino Movies Of All Time

 Average

-"Once Upon a Time… in Hollywood" stands out as one of Quentin Tarantino's finest films, focusing on the intertwining stories of Rick Dalton and Cliff Booth—brilliantly portrayed by Leonardo DiCaprio and Brad Pitt.
-Their performances anchor this cinematic experience and showcase the glamour and grit of old Hollywood.
+"Once Upon a Time… in Hollywood" stands as one of Quentin Tarantino’s most acclaimed works, weaving together the lives of fading TV star Rick Dalton and his loyal stunt double Cliff Booth.
+Leonardo DiCaprio and Brad Pitt deliver captivating performances that bring both humor and heart to this homage to classic Hollywood.

 10